 The secret of great market research has always been to start with qualitative research and then use the inductive insight that is generated in a more deductive, quantitative piece of subsequent research.
 It is a simple lesson, but one that evades many senior marketers who appear content to use either one type or the other.

 Here, again, the female brain is in a superior position.
-Most studies of the brain have concluded that women have a larger corpus callosum than men, and therefore show a more bilateral representation of function, which decreases specialisation but better integrates the two halves.
+Most studies of the brain have concluded that women have a larger corpus callosum than men, and therefore show a more bilateral representation of function, which decreases specialization but better integrates the two halves.
 Put more simply, women are able to combine and integrate their thinking between the intuitive challenge of great qualitative research (understanding what is important to the consumer) and the analytical challenge of quantitative work (measuring how important the variables are).
 In contrast, male marketers are more likely to use one approach or the other and thus fail to generate superior marketing insight.

 Women’s brains work better for brands